[Updated September 2025] Thanks to our team members Jomarie and Ninotchka, this guide has been updated and is packed with local tips.

 Palawan, Bohol, and Boracay are just three of many marvelous places in this exotic island paradise.
 Breathtaking volcano landscape, dense rainforests, and crystal clear waters on white-powdery beaches are just a few of the reasons why thousands of honeymooners travel to the Philippines every year.

-The Pacific island archipelago consists of more than 7,000 islands, which are home to modern innovative hubs like Manila and Cebu, and remote island gems such as Palawan.
-Equip yourself with a local sim card to ensure stable internet, rent a scooter for island excursions, and reward yourself with a fresh coconut while watching the sunset.
+The Pacific island archipelago consists of more than 7,000 islands, which are home to modern, innovative hubs like Manila and Cebu, as well as remote island gems such as Palawan.
+Equip yourself with a local SIM card to ensure stable internet, rent a scooter for island excursions, and reward yourself with a fresh coconut while watching the sunset.

 🌱 Travel health insurance for the Philippines